What is the Head-End, within an APS (Automatic Protection Switching) System?

 A Broadcast Bridge permanently connects the Normal Traffic signal to the Working Transport entities.

-Finally, the Broadcast Bridge will (upon user command or configuration) also connect the corresponding Normal Traffic signal to the Protect Transport entity as well.
+Finally, the Broadcast Bridge will (upon user command or configuration) also connect the corresponding Normal Traffic signal to the Protect Transport entity.